Skip to main content

 Response:

 The tools array reflects what the calling key can actually invoke after permission + scope + license filtering.
 The MCP server uses this to register tools with the LLM.
-Failed authentication returns 401 Unauthorized with no body — no information leaks about whether the key existed, was revoked, or simply was wrong.
+Failed authentication on missing/invalid/revoked-key returns 401 Unauthorized with no body — no information leaks.
+The 403 MCP_LICENSE_DISABLED case is distinct: it’s only reachable with a valid key, so it deliberately tells the caller MCP isn’t enabled for the workspace instead of falling through to an opaque 401.

 Error semantics